csdurfee/csdurfee.github.io/content/cool-parlay-bro.md

 Same Game Parlays (SGPs) are a new type of bet which allows the player to make multiple wagers on the same game.
 For instance, someone could bet on their favorite team winning and their favorite player scoring over a certain amount of points and the guy they hate on the other team scoring under a certain amount of points, with a big payout if all 3 things happen.
 SGPs have become the most popular type of bet I see online, and deserve their own lengthy discussion.
 For now just think of them as the vape pens of betting.
 They're obviously super addictive, extremely popular with younger people, and you can't really know what's in them, but it's probably bad.

-### Gambling gurus
+### Gambling gurus, and the people who listen to them
 I've taken up lot of hobbies over the years.
 It seems like every time I take up a new hobby, I end up spending a lot of money on stupid stuff at the beginning.
 Then I get into it more, and realize what matters.

 There is an adverse selection process, where people who are new to a hobby have no idea what's actually good, what they actually need, or what things should actually cost.
 Filled with zeal to get started, they end up overpaying for inferior goods.
 Same thing for travelling in a new country.
 The guys at the train station trying to hustle you into a taxi are definitely not hooking you up with the cheapest way to get around.

 Betting experts, the kind who have podcasts and big followings on social media, are supposed to know more about this stuff than the average person.
 They're supposed to be like the guidebooks, or the seasoned traveller telling the newbie to walk 2 blocks and take the metro for $2 instead of paying $100 for a taxi.
 Yet they're pushing parlays and other sucker bets, and pushing sportsbooks that charge full vig and ban anybody who wins too much.
 The "experts" are pushing beginners into bad situations.
+They're the creeps at the train station hustling naive tourists into their buddy's taxi.

-Most of them don't do any better than flipping a coin, so I doubt they're actually making money on their "can't miss locks of the week".
+Most of these experts don't do any better than flipping a coin, so I doubt they're actually making money on their "can't miss locks of the week".
 Gambling ads, sure.
 Everybody's taking gambling money right now, regardless of how it will hurt their brand, their audience, and sports long term.
 Clearly there's a lot of money in talking about it.
 That gambling money is there because these self-styled experts bring the sportsbooks more customers -- losing customers, specifically.

 Where's all that ad money coming from?
 The sportsbooks wouldn't be throwing money at influencers who were actually winning consistently.
 Any gambling show they sponsor is pretty much guaranteed to lose you money, or it wouldn't be sponsored.
 Any bet they're promoting heavily, like they do with parlays, is because it makes them more money that way.
 You shouldn't need to know any math to figure out why they're pushing teasers and parlays and "profit boosters".
 I love that last one.
 It's like saying Idi Amin served mankind.
 Why would they care about boosting YOUR profits?